-To help celebrate our 100th season, we are proud to announce a new scholarship program for young musicians in Charlottesville City and Albemarle County public schools.
-Seventh and eighth graders who play trumpet, trombone, French horn, euphonium, tuba, flute, clarinet, bass clarinet, oboe, saxophone, or percussion can apply for scholarships that provide free, once weekly 30-minute lessons throughout the 2022-23 school year.
+To help celebrate our 100th season, we endowed a new scholarship program for young musicians in Charlottesville City and Albemarle County public schools.
+Seventh and eighth graders who play trumpet, trombone, French horn, euphonium, tuba, flute, clarinet, bass clarinet, oboe, saxophone, or percussion can apply for scholarships that provide free, once weekly 30-minute lessons throughout the school year.
 At year’s end, scholarship recipients get to perform a piece with the Band at one of our live concerts.
-We can’t wait to announce our first class of winners later in the school year!
+We are proud of our inaugural class of 9 winners for 2022-2023!

 We love to encourage and support talented young musicians in our area, and the James W. Simmons Solo Competition gives local high school students the chance to shine.
 Each year the winner performs as a featured soloist in one of the Band’s major concerts and is awarded the Rev. Dr. Genevieve Murphy Scholarship for Young Musicians.
 This scholarship, in the amount of $2,000, will go towards higher education costs at the winner’s choice of college or university.
 Past winners have been accomplished players from five area high schools specializing in flute, clarinet, trumpet, trombone or saxophone.

 To download information and audition requirements, please click here.